-Every week we happily spend hours giving advice to people about the harm their animals diets are doing to them.
+Every week we happily spend hours giving advice to people about the harm their animals’ diets are doing to them.
 The sad thing is that most people really do believe that what they are feeding their animals is good quality, but this is rarely true.

-Virtually every chronic illness that we and our animals are suffering from can be linked to pesticides and herbicides, and / or non-species appropriate diets, as one of the main causes – from cancer, diabetes / metabolic issues, gastrointestinal issues including pancreatitis, allergies, behavioural issues, structural issues including hind limp paralysis, eye and teeth issues – the list goes on!
+Virtually every chronic illness that we and our animals are suffering from can be linked to pesticides and herbicides, and / or non-species appropriate diets, as one of the main causes – from cancer, diabetes / metabolic issues, gastrointestinal issues including pancreatitis, allergies, behavioural issues, structural issues including hind limb paralysis, eye and teeth issues – the list goes on!

 Rocketo Food is Raw Dehydrated – How does this Processing Maintain the Goodness in the Food?

 A lot of enzymes, vitamins and minerals, especially vitamins, are really sensitive to heat.
 Since we keep the heat in all stages of the process below 40 degrees, we avoid vitamins and amino acids changing their form.
 By keeping the food in its original form, the intestinal tract and microbiome of the dog can recognise, absorb and utilise all the nutrients.
-This means that all the goodness is available to the dog, and the dogs digestive system and organs don’t have to overwork to access these.
+This means that all the goodness is available to the dog, and the dogs’ digestive system and organs don’t have to overwork to access these.

 What do we mean by Dehydrated?

 We simply slowly remove the moisture from the food,.
-This helps to naturally preserve the food, and to kill harmful parasites and bacteria, without destroying the integrity of the nutrients.
+This helps to naturally preserve the food and to kill harmful parasites and bacteria, without destroying the integrity of the nutrients.
 This is one of the oldest and safest forms of food preservation, but the way we do it, at low temperatures is VERY different from others.
 Most companies dehydrate at much higher temperatures, which then destroys many enzymes, vitamins and minerals and has a detrimental impact on the nutritional value of the food.
 Adding the water back into the food before feeding ensures that the perfect moisture levels are fed for health.

 Why is this important to dogs?
-Although humans are really efficient at digesting carbohydrates, most of the dogs are not.
+Although humans are really efficient at digesting carbohydrates, most dogs are not.
 As dogs evolved from a common ancestor with wolves, they also evolved to digest some of the starch and sugars, but that doesn’t mean they thrive on it – there is a BIG difference between thriving and surviving.

 The only carbohydrates that a dog would eat in the wild are those that are already partially digested in the stomach and gut of their prey, and some grazing on fruits and vegetation when needed.
-Alas most modern dog foods are highly processed and many contain very high levels of carbohydrates.
+Alas, most modern dog foods are highly processed and many contain very high levels of carbohydrates.

 If the food fed is high in carbohydrates, the pancreas has to work very hard to produce enough juices and enzymes to break these down – leading to the problems such as IBS and pancreatitis.
 From a financial point of view many pet food companies use high carbohydrate levels, as they are the cheapest way of providing high energy foods.
-Alas, a dog simply can’t digest high amount of carbohydrates.
+Alas, a dog simply can’t digest a high amount of carbohydrates.
 However, as the dog is very adaptive, many owners can feed inappropriate diets for long periods without realising the harm they are doing.
-Eventually the body will reach a tipping point and problems will show, but by that time it is harder to rectify!
+Eventually, the body will reach a tipping point and problems will show, but by that time it is harder to rectify!

 Dogs also lack digestive enzymes like amylase in their saliva.
 Amylase is a specialized enzyme most herbivores and omnivores produce in their saliva.
-It helps begin the breakdown of starchy carbohydrates into simple sugars, before they enter the stomach.
+It helps begin the breakdown of starchy carbohydrates into simple sugars before they enter the stomach.
 Although dogs do produce amylase, the enzyme is added further down the digestive tract, in the pancreas and small intestine.
 This is one of the reasons why dogs find it much harder to digest carbohydrate levels than humans.